 Dave Medara - Founder of Moab Desert Adventures, and an instrumental character in the history of Moab desert climbing.
 Dave has put up first ascents all over the region, and has been running Splitter Camps since the beginning.
 Dave has an infectious enthusiasm, and is one of the most personable climbers you’ll ever meet.
 A truly caring individual, he’s got as much life wisdom to impart as he does crack climbing prowess.
 With Dave's awesome California drawl, you'd never know that he's an East Coaster...until you make him mad!

 Nate Sydnor - Current owner of Moab Desert Adventures, and host of the event.
 I can't say much about myself in comparison to the rest of the crew, but I've been climbing and guiding in The Creek for over a decade (Supercrack was my first roped climb!), and think of myself as a pretty personable guy.
-I've also put up a route or two myself in the last few years.
-In an attempt to play catch-up and impress everyone, I've also made a tradition of climbing at least one hard project per Splitter Camp over the last three years.
+I've also put up a route or two myself in the last few years, and in an attempt to play catch-up and impress everyone, I've made a tradition of climbing at least one hard project per Splitter Camp over the years.
 I specialize in the mentality of climbing, bringing a meditative approach to the game that I think is essential.
 Whether you're climbing a mellow classic or trying to push your on-sighting or red-pointing to the next level, a mindful approach will enrich your climbing experience.
 A consummate gear-tinkerer, I can help you calm the nerves and run it out over that last tiny piece.
 Take it to the chains!

 Coleman “Troutman” Blakeslee - One of America’s hidden treasures, Coleman got his nickname hiking the Appalachian Trail, but has made a name for himself as a climber in areas such as Patagonian Argentina, Indian Creek, and Yosemite Valley.
 He’s summited Fitzroy, climbed what was then the hardest crack in Indian Creek (Learning to Fly - 5.13c), and been a positive influence on countless young climbers through his never-ending psych and amazing story telling.
-Over the years, sometimes spending months at a time in Indian Creek, Coleman has put up numerous first ascents there, including the Immaculate Conception, which Hayden Kennedy calls one of the BEST finger cracks in The Creek.
+Over the years, sometimes spending months at a time in Indian Creek, Coleman has put up numerous first ascents there, including the Immaculate Conception, which Hayden Kennedy named as one of the BEST finger cracks in The Creek.
 To hear Coleman spin a yarn is truly phenomenal.
 He is the epitome of an oral historian, with some of the most enlivening, hilarious stories you’ll ever hear, and an in-depth knowledge of climbing technique and history that is hard to rival.

 Ropes are provided by Sterling Ropes and Metolius will help keep you from getting gobies in the first place by providing tape.
 We thank them for their involvement, and hope to garner more support as time goes on.